 Using rugs with colonial design

-Many of the colonial patterns were floral including elements such as heart, pineapple and anchor.
+Many of the colonial patterns were floral including elements such as heart, pineapple, and anchor.
 Other patterns included geometric and were simpler.
-The wealthier owners opted for the patterns from former category whereas others went for the homemade geometric ones.
-The rugs and carpets in colonial style should be flat woven or short pile.
-Shag rugs have not become popular in 18th century.
+The wealthier owners opted for the patterns from the former category whereas others went for the homemade geometric ones.
+The rugs and carpets in colonial style should be a flat woven or short pile.
+Shag rugs have not become popular in the 18th century.

-Thinking for the other major elements of the room, one can expect having dark woodwork with a lighter shade or a cream colored rug that can add up brightness to the room.
-Alternatively a cozy space with richly colored piece also goes well.
+Thinking of the other major elements of the room, one can expect to have dark woodwork with a lighter shade or a cream-colored rug that can add up the brightness to the room.
+Alternatively, a cozy space with richly colored pieces also goes well.
 Colonial design is quite flexible where the focus is on simplicity and practicality yet beauty with all the elements of décor.

 Some of the beautiful American rugs are:

 - Floral Pattern room size Antique Hooked Rug